ds999999/RHObjectiveBeagle/README.md

 ```

-## Adding Beagle to your project.
+## Adding Beagle to your project
-The easiest way to add Beagle to your project is going to be adding `RHObjectiveBeagle.h` and `RHObjectiveBeagle.m` to your project.
-You can also find it on CocoaPods.
+The easiest way to add Beagle to your project will likely be by adding `RHObjectiveBeagle.h` and `RHObjectiveBeagle.m` to your project.

+To include Beagle via CocoaPods add `pod 'RHObjectiveBeagle', :git => 'https://github.com/heardrwt/RHObjectiveBeagle.git'` to your Podfile.

 ## Use it for debugging purposes only
 Beagle is debugging tool and therefore is only meant to be used for debugging.
 If you need to debug a production build, you can always [load](#load) libBeagle.dylib into the process at runtime.

-* It's likely not a good idea to ship it in your production builds.
+* It's probably not a good idea to ship it in your production builds.
 * Please don't write code that uses it explicitly.
 * **Whatever you do, NEVER use it in place of a singleton!**